Cold War: Influence

 Cumulative US military expenditures throughout the entire Cold War amounted to an estimated $8 trillion.
 Nearly 100,000 Americans died in the Korean and Vietnam Wars.
 Although Soviet casualties are difficult to estimate, as a share of gross national product the financial cost for the Soviet Union was much higher than that incurred by the United States.

 Millions died in the superpowers' proxy wars around the globe, most notably in eastern Asia.
 Most of the proxy wars and subsidies for local conflicts ended along with the Cold War; interstate wars, ethnic wars, revolutionary wars, as well as refugee and displaced persons crises have declined sharply in the post-Cold War years.

-However, the aftermath of the Cold War is not considered to be concluded.
-Fear psychosis or neurosis has affected several generations of people in many countries and continents.
-Many of the economic and social tensions that were exploited to fuel Cold War competition in parts of the Third World remain acute.
+Many of the economic and social tensions that were exploited to fuel Cold War competition in parts of the Third World remain acute to the present day.
 The breakdown of state control in a number of areas formerly ruled by communist governments produced new civil and ethnic conflicts, particularly in the former Yugoslavia.
 In Central and Eastern Europe, the end of the Cold War has ushered in an era of economic growth and an increase in the number of liberal democracies, while in other parts of the world, such as Afghanistan, independence was accompanied by state failure.
 It has been posited by several scholars that the dissolution of the Soviet Union and the end of communism as a global force in the post-Cold War era allowed neoliberal capitalism to become the dominant global system, which has resulted in rising economic inequality.

 In popular culture

-The Cold War endures as a popular topic reflected in entertainment media, and continuing to the present with post-1991 Cold War-themed feature films, novels, television and web series, psychiatry and other media.
+The Cold War endures as a popular topic reflected in entertainment media, and continuing to the present with Cold War-themed feature films, novels, television and web series, and other media.